 For example, N-acetyl cysteine (NAC) is popular for helping teenagers reduce their use of marijuana, as mentioned by the National Institute on Drug Abuse (NIDA).

 While some vitamins and supplements may support withdrawal, they are no substitute for medical care.
 It is best to discuss withdrawal symptoms with a doctor.
 Medical supervision is needed if you are withdrawing from alcohol, benzodiazepines, or opioids.

-Hydrate with two to three liters of water per day to make up for what is lost through diarrhea, vomiting, and sweating.
+Stay hydrated with two to three liters of water per day to make up for what is lost through diarrhea, vomiting, and sweating.

-Per Healthline, there are eight B vitamins that allow your body to complete various functions.
+There are eight B vitamins that allow your body to complete various functions.